-Under federal and state law, refusing to return to work when your employer calls you back typically makes you ineligible to receive unemployment benefits.
-When you return to work, you should stop filing your weekly certifications for unemployment.
+Under federal and state law, refusing a suitable offer of work or refusing to return to work when your employer calls you back typically makes you ineligible to receive unemployment benefits.

 I have been receiving unemployment benefits, but now I am returning to work.
 What should I do?

 When you file your weekly certification, you will be asked if you have returned to full-time work.
 If you have returned to full-time work, you must answer “yes” to this question, and your claim will close.
-You may also simply stop filing weekly certifications, and the DES system will close your claim after two weeks.
+You may also simply stop filing weekly certifications, and DES will close your claim after two weeks.
 If you continue to file weekly certifications and receive benefits after you return to full-time work, you will be required to pay back any benefits for which you were not eligible.

 If you are returning to part-time work, you may continue to file weekly certifications and report your earnings for each week.
 If you earn less than your weekly benefit amount, you may still be entitled to partial unemployment benefits.